eshaanmandal/imgprocess_cli/README.md

-# A basic image process CLI tool
+# IMG-PROCESS CLI
+a simple image processing cli tool for playing with images.